huwb/cambridge-gamegig-2019-workshop-unity/README.md

 Now we'll add something for the player to jump over.

 Add a cube for the hurdle, with a new script called Obstacle.
-The setup we used for this gameobject is shown in the following:
+The setup we used for this gameobject is shown in the following.
+Note that on the *Collider* script the **Is Trigger** option is ticked.
+This means that other physics objects can overlap with this object, and we'll receive a notification when this happens which we'll use next.

 ![](Imgs/2-06.jpg)

 For the *Obstacle* script, one possible script would be the following:

 ```
-using System.Collections;
-using System.Collections.Generic;
 using UnityEngine;

-public class Obstacle : MonoBehaviour {
+public class Obstacle : MonoBehaviour
+{
+    // Will be called when a rigidbody starts overlapping this object
     private void OnTriggerEnter(Collider other)
     {
-        if(other.name == "Player")
+        if (other.gameObject.name == "Player")
         {
             Destroy(other.gameObject);
         }